nobody1256/ElytraMC/README.md

 # Notes:
-+ If you open Bedrock_server.exe elytra will not pack your mods inside your worlds and non of the stuff that elytra does will work so try not to open bedrock_server.exe!
++ If you open Bedrock_server.exe elytra will not pack your mods inside your worlds and non of the stuff that elytra does will work so try not to open bedrock_server.exe! <strong> So make sure you open Server.exe instead! </strong>

 # installation
 go to Releases> V1.0 > click ElytraBinary.zip > Unzip > Open server.py